Discover quick team building games that will help you at your next meeting, group, or even party. They are a fun way to connect!

 - If your group is large you can break them into small groups.

 Have the team learn more about each other.

 - You will need a small object that can be tossed.
 This can be a small bean bag, mini stuffed toy or a stress ball.
 A beach ball also works great for this team building game.

 - Gather your team into a circle, they can either sit or stand.
 Each time the object is caught by a team member they must share a random fact about themselves.

 - Then the must throw the object to someone new.
 Do this till everyone has had a turn.

-If you are looking for more fun ways to connect your team or group.
+Suppose you are looking for more fun ways to connect your team or group.
 Then check out these Team Building posts!
-They are just as quick as these team building games and just as fun!
-If you wanting to grow in leadership then please check out my Leadership Page.
+They are just as quick as these team building games and as fun!
+If you want to grow in leadership, then please check out my Leadership Page.

 Melissa is a passionate minister, speaker and an ongoing learner of the Bible.
 She has been involved in church and vocational ministry for over 18 years.
 And is the founder of Think About Such Things.
 She has the heart to equip the saints by helping them get into the Word of God and fall more in love with Jesus.
 She also enjoys family, cooking, and reading.

 She has spoken in churches in California, Oregon, Texas, and Mexico and has been featured in Guidepost Magazine and All Recipes Magazine.
 Read More…